khal0j/khal0j/README.md

 ### Hi there 👋

-Hello, my name is Joey, you also call me Jay.
+Hello, my name is Joey, you can also call me Jay.

 If you wanna skip introductions and go straight to my repos, click [here](#projects).
 <!--